Bitdefender Antivirus for Mac full review

-The last version of Bitdefender Antivirus for Mac was included in our roundup of antivirus apps earlier this year and, although we thought it contained some neat features, we were a little disappointed by our test results.
+The last version of Bitdefender Antivirus for Mac was included in our roundup of antivirus apps and, although we thought it contained some neat features, we were a little disappointed by our test results.

 Before we start, a reminder that Bitdefender Antivirus for Mac is sold on a subscription basis.

 There's an offer at the moment that lets you get your first year's subscription for £25.99/$38.99, but the standard cost is £39.99/$59.99.
 (There are lower per-year costs if you commit to a two- or three-year subscription.)